 3. Simplify Your Payment Processes

 Your business isn't just about receiving revenue: you also need to pay the bills.
 More importantly, you need a strong process to track bills, store information, and ensure that those bills are paid.
 Look for software that will allow you to store digital and scanned documents in the same location.
 Set reminders to pay or check recurring bills.
 The owners you work with also want to know what's happening with their property's maintenance and finance, and products such as Propertyware's accounting software can help by automatically generating owner statements that are available online 24 hours a day, 7 days a week.

 What do Quickbooks, property management software, and your bank account have in common?
 They're all tools that you use to manage your money and your tenants, but they may not talk to each other.
 Look for property management accounting software that facilitates easy communication between the different financial management and data management tools that you use in your business.
 That way, you can see updated banking information alongside your financial projections and your data about tenants' overdue payments.

 When you're managing your money, you need the tools that will allow you to see where you've been, where you are now, and where you're going in the future.
 Look for property management accounting software that will enable you to create custom reports so that you understand each aspect of your financial past, present, and future.
 For example, you might need information on turnover rates and how these impact your bottom line, or you might require information about ongoing maintenance costs at several properties.
 You may be missing money that you could reinvest into your business.
 Your reports can help you see the big picture and all of its smaller pieces so that you can make wiser business decisions.

 Are you trying to improve your property management accounting practices?
 With Propertyware, you'll be able to track invoices and payments more thoroughly.
-Sign up for a free trial today.
+Sign up for a free tour today.